 The Old Grammar School

-Further down the Old Market Street on the left hand side is the old grammar school.
-The Free School of Somerton dates back to 1675, but didn’t move to this site until 1830, where it stayed until halfway through the 1960’s.
-In 1965 it moved premises and merged with the girls’ school, which is now the mixed Monteclefe Primary School.
+Further down Broad Street on the left hand side is the old grammar school.
+The Free School of Somerton dates back to 1675, but didn’t move to this site until 1830.

 The building was then developed and turned into Wessex Youth Club.
 In 1998 the building was again completely renovated and renamed ‘Wessex Rooms’.
-It is still the home of the youth club three nights a week.
+It is still the home of the youth club.